-What are the effects of increased alcohol drinking on heart disease and breast cancer among postmenopausal women?
+What are the effects of increased alcohol drinking on heart disease and breast cancer among women after menopause?

-To examine this question, researchers in Denmark studied 21,523 postmenopausal women.
-The women were participants in the Diet, Cancer, and Health Study.
+To examine this question, researchers in Denmark studied 21,523 women after menopause.
+The women were in the Diet, Cancer, and Health Study.
 During a five-year period some women increased their alcohol intake.
 Some decreased it.
 And many made no changes.
 Researchers followed all of them up after 11 years.

-Women who increased their drinking over the five year period had a lower risk of coronary heart disease.
-They also had a higher risk of breast cancer, compared with stable alcohol consumers.
+Women who increased their drinking over a five year period had a lower risk of coronary heart disease.
+They also had a higher risk of breast cancer.
+That’s compared with stable alcohol drinkers.

 These findings persisted after adjusting for age, body mass index, education and smoking.
-Also for hormone replacement therapy, Mediterranean diet score, parity, and number of births.
+Also for hormone replacement therapy, Medit diet score, and number of births.

 Other Research on Effects of Increased Alcohol Drinking.

 The results of this study are consistent with a similar earlier one.
 It followed 7,697 non-drinkers for ten years.
 During that time 6% began drinking in moderation.
 After four years, new moderate drinkers had a 38% lower risk of cardiovascular disease than the continuing abstainers.
-Again, this difference persisted after adjusting for physical activity, body mass index (BMI), demographic and cardiac risk factors,
+Again, this difference persisted after adjusting for physical activity, body mass index, demographic, and cardiac risk factors,

 These studies are important.
 That’s because they provide more evidence that the reduced risk of cardiovascular disease among moderate drinkers results from the alcohol itself.
 It can’t be explained away by differences in lifestyle, genetics, or other factors.

-Dam, M., et al. Five year change in alcohol intake and risk of breast cancer and coronary heart disease among postmenopausal women.
-BMJ, 353, Art No i2314, 2016, 10pp.
+- Dam, M., et al. Five year change in alcohol intake and risk of breast cancer and coronary heart disease among women.
+BMJ, 353, Art No i2314.